What is cloud cost optimization?

 Integrate cost metrics into your key performance indicators (KPIs) to measure and track the effectiveness of your cost management efforts.
 Examples of cost-related KPIs include:

-By embedding cost awareness into DevOps practices, leveraging automation, establishing governance policies, and fostering cross-functional collaboration, organizations can achieve significant cost savings and ensure efficient cloud operations.
+By embedding cost awareness into DevOps practices, leveraging automation, establishing governance policies, and fostering cross-functional collaboration, organizations can achieve significant cost savings and ensure efficient cloud operations management.
 These practices enable you to maintain financial control, optimize resource usage, and drive better business outcomes in your cloud journey.

 Financial management and reporting